 Tips and Variations

-Replace the ground pork with mild Italian sausage without casings or use part ground veal in the loaf.
+- Replace the ground pork with mild Italian sausage without casings or use partly ground veal in the loaf.